 Common Misconceptions and Pitfalls

 Automation doesn’t replace strategy or craft — it amplifies repeatable work while humans steer intent and quality.
 Many teams freeze at the idea of automating because of exaggerated fears: robots will write everything, SEO will break, or costs will balloon.
-Those are myths, and each one has a practical corrective path that removes decision paralysis and unlocks predictable, scalable outcomes.
+These are myths.
+Each one has a practical solution that removes indecision and allows predictable, scalable results.

 Real-World Examples and Mini Case Studies